stan-dev/posteriordb/README.md

 folder of the cloned repository.
 Otherwise we can use the `path` argument.

-We can also simply use the github repository directly.
+We can also simply use the github repository directly to access the data.

 ``` r
 my_pdb <- pdb_github()